RohitSanvaliya/MavenCycles_PowerBI/README.md

 ## 🚀 How to Use

-1. Download and open `MavenCycles_SalesDashboard.pbix` in Power BI Desktop
+1. Download and open `SalesDashboard.pbix` in Power BI Desktop
 2. Load the dataset or update data source if needed
 3. Use slicers and filters to explore different views
 4. Publish to Power BI Service if needed for sharing